Misled or Fooled by Others About the Power of Hypnosis

 The second obvious component for deep hypnosis would be... the susceptibility of the subject.

 These are but just a few examples of the variables involved in reaching the different levels of hypnotic trance.
 The point is, not all subjects or hypnotists are the same.
 As in all professions, there are those who struggle, those who are competent and those who excel.
 Hypnosis is exactly the same.
 (With that said, even the novice or mediocre hypnotist is able to exploit the somnambulist, those who are easiest of all to hypnotize.)
 One thing that is certain though, what may seem impossible for the novice or mediocre hypnotist is an absolute certainty for those who are very skilled at hypnosis.

-So, for those less experienced at hypnosis to suggest that coma-like deep trance is not possible and that you will always be aware of what is happening, even when the hypnotist doesn't want you to be... either these people just don't know any better, or perhaps they do know and they're merely trying to fool you into thinking otherwise.
+So, for those less experienced at hypnosis to suggest that coma-like deep trance is not possible and that you will always be aware of what is happening, even if the hypnotist doesn't want you to... either these people just don't know any better, or perhaps they do know and they're merely trying to fool you into thinking otherwise (for whatever biased reason).

 There is clearly much more to hypnosis than some might think.
 With any

-luck, people will start accepting the evidence and hopefully won't be so
+luck, from now on, people will finally start accepting the voluminous

-free to dismiss what they truly don't understand.
+free to cavalierly dismiss what they truly don't understand.
+It's time the